andrewtryder/Supybot-Titler/README.md

 Setting up
 ==========

+- 1.)
+You will need 'python-magic': https://github.com/ahupp/python-magic

+    The current stable version of python-magic is available on pypi and can be installed by running pip install python-magic.

+- 2.)
+To shorten links, you will need a Bitly API key (free).

     You will need to sign-up for a Bitly API key at http://bitly.com.
 The plugin needs to have the bitly username and API key configured via the configuration variables.

-Needs Image installed (PIL) and https://github.com/ahupp/python-magic.git
+    Without these, the plugin will just "copy" the long url.
+You can also disable this functionality where it does not shorten
+    URLs and/or show any urls, just titles (if found).

+- Third, you might already have PIL installed but I recommend ditching it for the newer Python Imaging Library called "Pillow":

+    pip install Pillow

+- If you're already using ShrinkURL and Web, disable their overlapping features.

+    /msg <bot> plugins.ShrinkUrl.shrinkSnarfer False
+    /msg <bot> plugins.Web.titleSnarfer False

+    Otherwise, you will have dupes being pasted.
+You do not need to unload either and I don't recommend it as each has functionality elsewhere in the bot.